buildbot/buildbot/master/docs/manual/introduction.rst

 and each :class:`BuildSlave` would have two :class:`SlaveBuilders` inside it, one for a full builder, and a second for the source-tarball builder.

-Once a :class:`SlaveBuilder` is available, the :class:`Builder` pulls one or more :class:`BuildRequest`\s off its incoming queue.
+Once a :class:`WorkerForBuilder` is available, the :class:`Builder` pulls one or more :class:`BuildRequest`\s off its incoming queue.
 (It may pull more than one if it determines that it can merge the requests together; for example, there may be multiple requests to build the current *HEAD* revision).
 These requests are merged into a single :class:`Build` instance, which includes the :class:`SourceStamp` that describes what exact version of the source code should be used for the build.
-The :class:`Build` is then randomly assigned to a free :class:`SlaveBuilder` and the build begins.
+The :class:`Build` is then randomly assigned to a free :class:`WorkerForBuilder` and the build begins.

 The behaviour when :class:`BuildRequest`\s are merged can be customized, :ref:`Collapsing-Build-Requests`.